 Emergency rescue tools are also an important part of an ambulance’s repertoire, which includes:

 - A standard rescue hammer with a 2kg head and a 15-inch handle, to break an open glass and other materials when rescuing a patient from an inaccessible location.

 - An emergency axe to cut down obstructions preventing the EMS personnel from reaching the patient.

 - A wrecking bar, at least 24-Inch long, to be used as a forcible entry tool in the case of overturned vehicles or where entry is obstructed by debris.

 - A crowbar, at least 48 inches in length, with a pinch point, to pry open doors and other obstructions which might be jammed.

 - A fully functional and filled extinguisher is a must in an ambulance, in case of an accident, along with proper electrical safety measures to prevent short circuits from occurring.

-In order to minimise loss of life and injury during accidents and calamities, it is necessary to ensure that patients have access to only the best quality of healthcare and emergency services.
-It’s for this reason itself that ZHL is committed to equipping its ambulances with the most advanced medical equipment available, because if something helps save or improve a person’s life, it’s well worth the investment.
+In order to minimize loss of life and injury during accidents and calamities, it is necessary to ensure that patients have access to only the best quality of healthcare and emergency services.
+It’s for this reason itself that ZHL is committed to equipping its ambulances with the most advanced medical equipment available because if something helps save or improve a person’s life, it’s well worth the investment.